 One size does not fit all when it comes to working as a police officer, but fortunately, there are enough special areas within the industry that you can find a career that works for you in just about any specialization.
-When determining what type of law enforcement career to pursue, you're going to have a lot of decisions to make.
-Here is some information to help get you going in the right direction.
+When determining what type of law enforcement career to pursue, you have a lot of decisions to make to pursue the right direction.

-Perhaps one of the first things you'll want to determine is what level of government you want to work for.
-At each level -- local, state and federal -- there are plenty of opportunities in both uniformed and criminal investigative agencies, each with its own pros and cons.
+Perhaps one of the first things you'll want to determine is the level of government you want to work for.
+Each law enforcement level—local, state, and federal—offers plenty of opportunities in both uniformed and criminal investigative agencies, each with its own pros and cons.

 Local Law Enforcement Jobs